Departmental Prizes and Awards

 The Epps Prize in Greek Studies

 This award was established in 1983 through a bequest of Preston H. Epps, a faculty member in the Department starting in 1915 and Professor of Greek from 1943 until his retirement in 1961.
 Two Epps prizes are awarded annually, one to a graduate student and one to an undergraduate, to those students whom, as the late Professor Epps stipulated in his will, the faculty of the Department of Classics judge to show “the greatest interest and promise in coming to understand the Greek language, literature, history, and outlook.”
 The graduate prize carries an award of $3,500, the undergraduate prize an award of $2,500.
 Students do not apply, but are nominated by faculty members and selected in the spring semester by a departmental faculty committee.
 All junior and senior Classics majors and minors and graduate students of Greek at UNC are eligible.
-For current and previous prize winners, see here.
+For current and previous prize winners, see the Prize Winners Past and Present page.